Suresh57-rs/t2021-2-1/README.md

 # t2021-2-1
 Hi, i'm Suresh V
-Taking this test in java programming
+taking this test in java programming

 NOTE:
 Using Intellij  IDE